JSS6088/JSS6088.github.io/projects/its-clogged/its-clogged.md

 ## Technical Art {#tech-art}

-As the technical artist, I created various shaders for the game's visual, all written in **Unity HLSL and C#**.
+As the technical artist, I created various shaders for the game's visual in **Unity HLSL and C#**.
+I also optimized a water simulation algorithm using **GPU compute shaders** to allow for real-time simulation of over 60k particles.

 </div>